sphenical/cqlite/README.md

 possible to generate a static library and use this project as a sub-project within a parent project, for instance in a sub-folder called `thirdparty` or `vendor` or similar.

+Make sure the sqlite3 library is available on the host system and can be found by the build system.
+If it is located at a special location (e.g. `/home/me/some/folder`) you can pass the corresponding folder to cmake with `-DCMAKE_PREFIX_PATH`.

 ### As a system wide shared library (default)

 Linux: